Resource Registration Deployment Guide⚓︎

 Harvester

-Automates workflows (via Flowable BPMN) to harvest data from external sources and register them in the platform. -
+Automates workflows (via Flowable BPMN) to harvest data from external sources.
+This guide demonstrates harvesting Landsat data from USGS. -

 Common Registration Library